Skip to Main Navigation | Skip to Content

 No, in order to ensure confidentiality requests cannot be taken by phone.
 Federal law states we must have either your written signature or an online request using a secure PIN to authorize the release of your transcript.

 Can requests be faxed?

 Yes, you can fax your request to 660-543-8400.
 Please print and fill out our transcript request form.
 Faxed requests require credit/debit card payment.
 Transcripts not picked up in person can be faxed, e-mailed, or mailed.
-Mailed and e-mailed transcripts are $5 per copy (this fee will change to $10, effective 1/1/16).
-Transcripts can be faxed within the U.S. for $10 per copy.
+Transcripts are $10 per copy.
 Faxed and e-mailed transcripts may not be considered official by the receiving institution/party.
 Please check with the receiving institution before placing your transcript order.
 Transcript fees are non-refundable.
 Transcripts cannot be faxed overseas.

 Can my mother/friend/spouse stop by and pick up a copy of my transcript?

 Someone can obtain a copy of a student's transcript only if the student provides them with written, dated, and signed permission for release of the transcript.
 This must include the name of the person who will be picking up the transcript.
 The person picking up the transcript must provide photo ID.
 Federal law prohibits release of grades or academic record information to anyone but the student without this special permission.